 1. Open a business banking checking account

-Keep your business and personal finances separate.
+You should always use a separate business checking account for business to keep track of income and expenses only.
+Do not use a personal checking account for business, business and personal finances should be kept separate.
 Opening a business checking account keeps your records organized.
 Check with your banking institution to find out what documentation you need to provide to open a business bank account.

 Typically you would need the following information: